 Only a short year ago, the U.S. economy was experiencing what the Wall Street Journal called “weak momentum” and “stalled growth” at the start of 2019.
 Little did we know, the COVID-19 outbreak would wreak havoc on every country’s economy by March 2020.
 With forecasts of Q2 continuing to decline in the 2020 financial year, it is evident that we need to prepare ourselves for a recession.
 Is your company a recession-proof business or is it taking a hit like many others?
 How are businesses surviving during this significant economic downturn and what are they doing to stay afloat?

-It’s hard to start or operate a business, especially during a recession.
-That’s why people in an industry with an unpredictable market look for protective measures to weather the storm of economic downturns.
+It’s hard enough to run and operate a business in the best of times and these responsibilities become especially difficult during a recession.
+That’s why people in an industry with an unpredictable market look for protective measures to weather the storm of economic declines.
 Even if you started your business during a strong economy, a recession could quickly turn that successful business into a sweet memory.

 Some businesses, on the other hand, are essentially recession-proof.
 That means they either provide goods and services that people always need (perhaps even more during a recession), or their earnings are always low to moderate, so they always have to take extra precautions with their business strategies.

 No matter the current financial health of your business, you never know what’s in store several years from now.
 In this article, we’re discussing some of the most popular recession-proof businesses and ways that you can learn from them to prepare yourself for the fluctuating economy.
 At VP Legacies, we believe in the power of communication.
 By learning how recession-proof businesses communicate effectively to maintain their cash flow and keep employees on board, you can learn how to help your company succeed in even the worst of times.
 By building personal connections through your communication strategies, you can help keep your business recession-proof.